mateogianolio/benchmaster/README.md

-# Benchmaster
+# benchmaster

-Benchmaster is a wrapper around the awesome [Benchmark.js](http://benchmarkjs.com).
-It was written to run benchmarks with minimal hassle and with as little code as possible.
+A small wrapper around [Benchmark.js](http://benchmarkjs.com).
+Written to run synchronous benchmarks with minimal hassle and with as little code as possible.

 ```bash
 $ npm install benchmaster